 Robert Whitaker is the co-founder of Centerwatch (in 1994), an early provider of market intelligence on pharmaceutical companies for investment analysts and others.
 He is the author of Mad in America and Anatomy of an Epidemic, which analyze the consequences of the indiscriminate use of medications.
 Robert also publishes through his blog, Mad in America, and on Twitter @WhitakerRB.

 Dr. Joanna Le Noury is Senior Research Scientist in the North Wales Department of Psychological Medicine.
 She trained as a biological psychologist and has previously been involved in the development of an international programme aimed at improving health and nutrition in young children, which has since been implemented across several European countries and the US.
 More recently her research interest has focussed on looking at the incidence and prevalence of serious mental illness, along with comorbidity and mortality rates associated with psychiatric disorders.
 In addition she has analyzed several large pharmaceutical databases in the course of litigation cases.

 Dr. Nancy Olivieri is a Senior Scientist at Toronto General Hospital, and a Professor of Pediatrics, Medicine, and Public Health Sciences at the University of Toronto.
 Her work explores the role of the pharmaceutical industry in society, and its influence on research and on the evidence base of medicine.

 Donate to a RxISK Fund

-We have established a RxISK Fund in each of the United States and the United Kingdom to support global prescription drug safety.
-Receipts for US tax purposes or UK purposes are issued for donations.
-(A Canadian fund is in the process of being established).
+We have established a RxISK Fund in each of the United States, the United Kingdom, and Canada to support global prescription drug safety.
+Receipts for US tax purposes, UK, and Canadian purposes are issued for donations.

 The RxISK Fund supports the collection, analysis, and publishing of patient data and related narratives of experiences with medications to promote recovery and make medicines safer for all of us through the integration of the best research data with clinical expertise and patient values.